darkaico/marvel-bot/README.md

 # Marvel Bot

-Simple bot that fetch data from [Marvel API](https://developer.marvel.com/docs#!/public) and broadcaste information into Twitter and a Telegram channel
+Simple bot that fetch data from [Marvel API](https://developer.marvel.com/docs#!/public) and broadcast data into Twitter and a Telegram channel

 ## Twitter Profile